golzolfa/TeamB-CFN-Template/README.md

 # TeamBFinalProject
-You can find terraform file for using in cludforamtion here.
+You can find template file for using in cludforamtion here.